TheMemeSniper/quartz/README.md

-quit - close connection to server and exit quartz chat - open prompt for talking to public chat and running commands status - display status of yourself and the world around you
+quit - close connection to server and exit quartz chat - open prompt for talking to public chat and running commands status - display status of yourself and the world around you pos - print current position in world goto - go to a set of coordinates, experimental eval - evaulate javascript code, for debugging and more
 ```